2022 Philadelphia Phillies season: National League Division Series

 The Phillies faced their division rival and the defending World Series champion Atlanta Braves in the National League Division Series, a best of five game series.
 In Game 1, the Phillies sent Ranger Suarez to the mound to pitch in his first ever postseason game.
 On offense, the Phillies hammered Braves ace Max Fried early.
 Nick Castellanos put the Phillies up 1–0 with an RBI single in the first inning.
 The same inning, Alec Bohm, batting after Castellanos, added an RBI single to put the Phillies up 2–0.
 In the top of the 4th inning, Castellanos put the Phillies up 6–1 with a two RBI single.
-Up 7–3 in the bottom of the ninth inning, Matt Olson hit a three run home run to cut the Phillies deficit to just one run.
-The next batter Wilson Contreras hit a ball that was bound to be an extra base hit, but Castellanos, playing right field, made a spectacular catch to record the second out of the inning.
+Up 7–3 in the bottom of the ninth inning, Matt Olson hit a three run home run to cut the Braves' deficit to just one run.
+The next batter William Contreras hit a ball that was bound to be an extra base hit, but Castellanos, playing right field, made a spectacular catch to record the second out of the inning.
 Zach Eflin got Travis d'Arnaud to groundout and the Phillies won Game 1 by a score of 7–6.

 The Braves won Game 2 by a score of 3–0.
 Despite a good outing from Zack Wheeler, the Phillies were unable to put up any runs on Braves pitcher Kyle Wright.